-4) Responsibilities
+Responsibilities

-- It is the responsibility of: - The Headteacher to communicate this policy to the school community, to ensure that disciplinary measures are applied fairly, consistently and reasonably, and that a member of the senior leadership team has been identified to take overall responsibility. - Directors to take a lead role in monitoring and reviewing this policy.
+It is the responsibility of:

+• the Headteacher to communicate this policy to the school community, to ensure that disciplinary measures are applied fairly, consistently and reasonably, and that a member of the senior leadership team has been identified to take overall responsibility

-- All staff, including: senior leadership, teaching and non-teaching staff, to support, uphold and implement this policy accordingly. - o Parents/carers to support their children and work in partnership with the school. - Pupils to abide by the policy.
+- directors to take a lead role in monitoring and reviewing this policy - all staff, including: senior leadership, teaching and non-teaching staff, to support, uphold and implement this policy accordingly - parents/carers to support their children and work in partnership with the school - pupils to abide by the policy.

-5) Definition of bullying
+Definition of bullying

-- Bullying can be defined as "behaviour by an individual or a group, repeated over time that intentionally hurts another individual either physically or emotionally".
-(DfE "Preventing and Tackling Bullying", July 2017) - Bullying is often motivated by prejudice against particular groups, for example, on grounds of race, religion, culture, sex, gender, homophobia, special educational needs and disability. - Bullying can include name calling, taunting, mocking, making offensive comments; kicking; hitting; taking belongings; producing offensive graffiti; gossiping; excluding people from groups and spreading hurtful and untruthful rumours. - This includes the same unacceptable behaviours expressed online, sometimes called online or cyberbullying.
-This can include: sending offensive, upsetting and inappropriate messages by phone, text, instant messenger, through gaming, websites, social media sites and apps, and sending offensive or degrading photos or videos. - Bullying is recognised by the school as being a form of peer on peer abuse.
+Bullying can be defined as "behaviour by an individual or a group, repeated over time that intentionally hurts another individual either physically or emotionally".
+(DfE "Preventing and Tackling Bullying", July 2017)

+Bullying is often motivated by prejudice against particular groups, for example, on grounds of race, religion, culture, sex, gender, homophobia, special educational needs and disability.

+Bullying can include name calling, taunting, mocking, making offensive comments; kicking; hitting; taking belongings; producing offensive graffiti; gossiping; excluding people from groups and spreading hurtful and untruthful rumours.
+This includes the same unacceptable behaviours expressed online, sometimes called online or cyberbullying.
+This can include: sending offensive, upsetting and inappropriate messages by phone, text, instant messenger, through gaming, websites, social media sites and apps, and sending offensive or degrading photos or videos.

+Bullying is recognised by the school as being a form of peer-on-peer abuse.
 It can be emotionally abusive and can cause severe and adverse effects on children's emotional development.

-6) Forms and types of bullying covered by this policy
+Forms and types of bullying covered by this policy

-- Bullying can happen to anyone.
-This policy covers all types and forms of bullying including: - Bullying related to physical appearance - Bullying of young carers, children in care or otherwise related to home circumstances - Bullying related to physical/mental health conditions - Physical bullying - Emotional bullying - Sexual bullying - o Bullying via technology, known as online or cyberbullying - Prejudicial bullying (against people/pupils with protected characteristics): - Bullying related to race, religion, faith and belief and for those without faith

-- Bullying related to ethnicity, nationality or culture - Bullying related to Special Educational Needs or Disability (SEND) - Bullying related to sexual orientation (homophobic/biphobic bullying) - Gender based bullying, including transphobic bullying - Bullying against teenage parents (pregnancy and maternity under the Equality Act)
+Bullying can happen to anyone.
+This policy covers all types and forms of bullying including:

+- bullying related to physical appearance - bullying of young carers, children in care or otherwise related to home circumstances - bullying related to physical/mental health conditions - physical bullying - emotional bullying - sexual bullying including child on child sexual violence and sexual harrassment - bullying via technology, known as online or cyberbullying - prejudicial bullying (against people/pupils with protected characteristics): - o bullying related to race, religion, faith and belief and for those without faith - o bullying related to ethnicity, nationality or culture - o bullying related to special educational needs (SEN) - o bullying related to sexual orientation (homophobic/biphobic bullying) - o gender-based bullying, including transphobic bullying - bullying against teenage parents (pregnancy and maternity under the Equality Act)

-We recognise that some forms of bullying are illegal and should be reported to the police.
-Bullying at school .
+We recognise that some forms of bullying are illegal and should be reported to the police. (source: Bullying at school).
 These include: